Sampatel24/Gitdemo/README.md

-This Gitdemo repo is for practicing git command
+This Gitdemo repo is for practising Git commands.